B-2 - not an aviation diesel

 It was mounted at the end of the 1935 of the year on the P-5 reconnaissance aircraft, but the tests had to be interrupted and the development of this modification was generally postponed.
 Then they rightly considered that it was much more important to focus on the tank version of the BD-2.
 Therefore, it would be more correct to say that the B-2 and its predecessor were born as multi-purpose diesels with remarkable potential for acceleration and development.
 In the post-war period, at least 30 modifications of this motor were used in the national economy, which by that time had already been brought to mind.

-The development engineers of the tank 12-cylinder diesel engine were constantly urged on by top officials from relevant departments.
+The development engineers of the tank 12-cylinder diesel engine were constantly urged on by senior officials from relevant departments.
 Everyone was trying at all costs to put the diesel on the conveyor.
 However, many, obviously, forgot that such a motor was not developed anywhere in the world before.
-Even in the homeland of Rudolf Diesel in Germany, they did not dare to take such a step - to develop an expensive and difficult to manufacture high-speed tank diesel.
-At the same time, in the USSR already in 1934, after unsuccessful tests of the DB-2 on the BT tank, it was decided to build production facilities in Kharkov for a new motor.
-Two years later, the modified engine again could not stand the 100-hour bench tests, and a number of improvements were made to its design.
+Even in the homeland of Rudolf Diesel in Germany, they did not dare to take such a step - to develop an expensive and difficult to manufacture tank high-speed diesel.
+At the same time, in the USSR in 1934, after unsuccessful tests of the BD-2 on the BT tank, it was decided to build production facilities for the new motor in Kharkov.
+Two years later, the modified engine again could not stand the 100-hour bench test, and a number of improvements were made to its design.
 We strengthened the cylinder block and crankcase, increased the stiffness of the crankshaft and optimized the cam profile of the camshaft, as well as installed powerful water and oil pumps.
 Further, the cylinder liners were nitrided, reinforced piston and connecting rod fingers.
 All this was the result of the small experience of domestic engineers working with high-speed diesel engines - the shock loads on the engine components were unprecedented, and they could not cope with them.

 The government understood that Kharkovites could not cope on their own, and a group of specialists in aviation diesels headed by the famous Timofey Petrovich Chupakhin were transferred from Moscow.
 He worked at the Central Institute of Aviation Motors (TsIAM) and was engaged in the development of the AN-1 diesel engine.
 Timofey Chupakhin in Kharkov received the post of deputy chief designer and by March 1938 in the year (in just a year) he managed to bring the B-2 to state tests.
 For this, it was necessary to make at least 2000 changes of various sizes to the diesel engine.
 The motor worked the required 100 hours, withstood the increase in own power by 50 l. s., then another on 100 l. pp., which ultimately provided immediately 550 l. from. at settlement 400 l. from.
 Comparative tests of the new product in comparison with gasoline M-5 and M-17 showed a higher specific gravity of the engine (even in the "stock" 400-strong version), a significant advantage in fuel consumption and an almost twofold increase in the range of the BT-7 tank.
 However, gasoline engines had a much greater warranty in 250 hours.
 And Chupakhin, who by that time had become the chief designer of the engine instead of the repressed Chelpan, generally spoke of power in the 1000 l. with., which could be achieved by installing a turbocharger.
 By the way, it was the specialists from TsIAM that taught the Kharkiv people how to make the most critical parts - precision pairs in the fuel pump, bearings, crankshaft, connecting rods ...